kennyphan100/D20/README.md

 4. Build the project
 5. Open the Main.cpp and run the program

+*The Doxygen documentation can be found in the Doxygen folder.*

 # Participants
 - Kenny Phan
 - Zi Hao Tan